 This is the Nrf24l01+ edition of EasyPCB!
 If you want to use RFM69 transiever instead go here.

-So pretty much is this PCB for all newbies that only wants the basic part of MySensors documented in the website!
-This cuts my work with one node from a couple of hours soldering wires to 20-30min
+So pretty much this PCB covers all the basic stuff documented in the MySensors website!
+This cuts my work with one node from a couple of hours (soldering wires) to 20min.

 Only easy to solder components (bigger components with legs) Only basic functions (Pro Mini, Radio, Input for sensors and if battery powered booster and voltage divider) Dynamic in what power you use (Battery, 5v or Raw pin).
 Some inputs for all the normal sensors used in the build section.
 5x5 or 3x5 depending on function